Great resources to help when you research colleges

 Freshman writing seminars give you a window into the diversity of thought on campus, as these are typically classes that are not connected to a major.
-Almost every school requires freshman take a writing seminar so read the topics and how the professors describe the courses.
+Almost every school requires freshmen take a writing seminar so read the topics and how the professors describe the courses.
 You may see classes such as:

 College newspapers and online magazines tell you about the hot button issues on campus and how the administration, faculty and students react to them.
 You might also find out about special (virtual) events you can attend, community happenings, and alumni highlights.
 I always advise you pick up a paper when you visit campus but you can also read most online.
 Many even offer free online subscriptions, a great way to gather information to write your supplemental essays!
 Many schools also have active groups on Facebook and LinkedIn as well as active Twitter and Instagram feeds.
 Some newspapers (but this is a very small sample) ...